Apple maintains prices on new iPhones despite inflation - NewsBreak

 The dimming sales outlook prompted the research firm International Data Corp. to predict a worldwide decline in 2022 smartphone shipments of 6.5%, almost double the 3.5% decline it had estimated a few months ago.
 Despite that anticipated drop in sales, the average price for new smartphones is expected to finish this year about 6% higher than last year, IDC estimated.

-Consumers have already been snapping up iPhones this year, even though Apple charges among the industry’s highest prices.
+Consumers have still been snapping up iPhones this year, even though Apple already charges among the industry’s highest prices.
 Apple sold an estimated 106 million iPhones through the first half of this year, an 8% increase from the same time last year, according to Canalys, another research firm.

-Forrester analyst Thomas Husson hailed the new lineup for its faster chips, improved design and "some incremental innovative features.”

-The company's Apple Watch Series 8, meanwhile, will include a new temperature sensor intended to help women retrospectively track their ovulation cycles in addition to the crash detection feature also debuting on the iPhone 14.
-The price for the latest Apple Watch, available in stores Sept.
-16, will start at $399, the same as last year’s model.

-CCI Insight analyst Leo Gebbie predicted that the Ultra will compete with existing sports watch brands like Garmin and some luxury Swiss watchmakers that market their products around extreme sports.

-Apple also took the wraps off its next generation of wireless earbuds, the AirPods Pro 2, which will also maintain a starting price of $249.

-AP Business Writer Matt Ott contributed to this story from Washington, D.C.
+AP Business Write Matt Ott contributed to this story from New York.

 Comments / 0